victormhp/pdforge/README.md

-# pdfmod: iLovePDF made in home.
+# pdfix: iLovePDF made in home.

 I'm too lazy to go to iLovePDF so i wrote this.
 Blessings!